Jitendra300/neural_network_in_assembly/README.md

 # Neural Network in Assembly (x86_64)

 This project implements a simple neural network in Assembly using x86_64 with Intel syntax.
-The network is designed to train a single parameter (weight) to map input-output pairs based on linear regression.
+The network is designed to train a single parameter (weight) to map input-output pairs.

 ## Project Overview
 - **Architecture**: x86_64, Intel Syntax